Privacy | The personal data Strava, Nike and other apps hold

 Some of us think we are clever and secure with our data.
 Others don’t care and others REALLY care…a lot.
 The last of those 3 categories appear to have ‘won’ and the world of apps and websites are now having to, at least, pay lip service to issues around consent and clarity when holding your data.

-Anyway, mini-rant over, this image shows some research from USwitch detailing what some popular iOS apps and Apple Watch 6 apps like STRAVA and Nike Run Club would like from you in terms of your personal data.
+Anyway, mini-rant over.
+Some research from USwitch details what some popular iOS apps and Apple Watch apps like STRAVA and Nike Run Club would like from you in terms of your personal data.